mlswg/mls-extensions/draft-ietf-mls-extensions.md

 way as the other secrets listed in Table 4 of {{!RFC9420}} using the label `"application_export"`.

 This tree defines one exported secret per ComponentID.
-The secret for a a ComponentID is the `tree_node_secret` at the leaf node for that ComponentID:
+The secret for a ComponentID is the `tree_node_secret` at the leaf node for that ComponentID:

 ~~~